Download the daily routes and rest stops map here* (2.4 MB).

 To upload the Routes to your GPS device

 • After you download the .zip file, extract the files to a folder.
-You will see one routing file per day or each of the file types.
+You will see one routing file per day for each of the file types.

-• USE ONLY ONE FILE TYPE (gpx OR tcx OR fit) in your device.
-You will use all 6 files for that file type.
+• USE ONLY ONE FILE TYPE (gpx OR fit) in your device.
+You will use all 7 files for that file type.

 • Connect your GPS to your computer (most use a USB cable).